Transition Planning

 Transition Planning Between Education Settings for Children and Young People With SEND

-The term ‘education transition’ can be used to describe any changes for when a child or young person with special education needs and disability move into, within, between and out of educational settings.
+The term ‘education transition’ can describe any changes for when a child or young person with Special Educational Needs and Disabilities (SEND) move into, within, between and out of educational settings.

 The key educational transition stages are: